 Morse Micro's mission is to enable the multi-billion device IoT market with its low power Wi-Fi HaLow chips.

-Morse Micros chip supports high bandwidths and very large networks: over 8,000 devices can be connected to a single access point, with data rates of many megabits-per-second.
-This enables its use in a wide range of applications beyond the traditional IoT use cases of smart homes and sensor networks, including industrial controls, asset management, video, retail signs and displays.
+Morse Micro's portfolio includes the industry’s smallest, fastest and lowest power Wi-Fi HaLow compliant SoCs and modules.
+It's chip supports high bandwidths and very large networks: over 8,000 devices can be connected to a single access point, with data rates of many megabits-per-second.